ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/README.md

         - NOTE: There is no single executable file, as it is not an application development project.
 There are several files which are used for training and evaluation of deep-learning models.
 They have been included in the said folder.
         - A description for all the files is provided in
             - **ReadMe.MD** file under the **"/src/pdl/src_train_test"** directory.
-            - You may also check or download the descriptions via **"Files.xlsx"** in the same folder
+            - One can also check or download the descriptions via **"Files.xlsx"** in the same folder
         - The folder contains training and evaluation files for:
             -  Panoptic Segmentation
             -  Domain Adaptation (CycleGAN)
         - Corresponding Jupyter Notebooks are also available with output logs, etc. These are added under the sub-folder **"/jupyter"**
-        - For using this code, you will need to have the base source code for Panoptic-DeepLab and/or CycleGAN, as these files use the base code.
+        - For using the training/testing code, one needs the source code for Panoptic-DeepLab and/or CycleGAN.
+Any adaptations to that code are listed below.
-            - More information for the base source code for each of them is provided below.

 # Panoptic-DeepLab model architecture base source code:
 - Source code for Panoptic segmentation model is present under the folder: **"/src/pdl/panoptic-deeplab"**
-- The source code for Panoptic-DeepLab was **used and further adapted** from a public re-implementation of the paper: "Panoptic-DeepLab: A Simple, Strong,and Fast Baseline for Bottom-Up Panoptic Segmentation", available via https://github.com/bowenc0221/panoptic-deeplab
+- The source code for Panoptic-DeepLab was **used and slightly adapted** from a public re-implementation of the paper: "Panoptic-DeepLab: A Simple, Strong,and Fast Baseline for Bottom-Up Panoptic Segmentation", available via https://github.com/bowenc0221/panoptic-deeplab
     - bibtex entry:
         - @inproceedings{cheng2020panoptic,
           title={Panoptic-DeepLab: A Simple, Strong, and Fast Baseline for Bottom-Up Panoptic Segmentation},